syedsaqib2457/php-hash/README.md

-Thorough instructions will be provided for deploying GhostCompute components on both multi-cloud and self-hosted network infrastructure after the cloud console is released on ghostcompute.com.
+Thorough API documentation will be provided on ghostcompute.com for deploying GhostCompute nodes on both multi-cloud and self-hosted network infrastructure.